two-n/join-transition/README.md

     <g>{transitioningValues.map(value => <circle {...value} />)}</g>  // ... for example
 }
 ```
 **Required**.
-Child must be a function that renders the array of transitioning values (including those entering, updating, and exiting).
+Child must be a function that renders the array of transitioning values (in order of: exiting, updating, entering).

 ```jsx
 </JoinTransition>